soh4n-t/SQL-Query-Notes/README.md

 ```
 ### UNION-Based SQLI
 ```
 ● ' UNION SELECT NULL-- : used to determine the number of columns in an original sql query.
-Increment the number of NULL values until it shows an error, then the previous NULL count will be the column number
+Increment the number of NULL values until it shows an error, then the previous NULL count will be the column count
-● ' ORDER BY 1--        : same function as the previous (' UNION SELECT NULL--), here increment the numeric value
+● ' ORDER BY 1--        : same function as the previous one(' UNION SELECT NULL--), here increment the numeric value
 ```